Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

      - Let user select the mailbox.
      - List user-created folders (check boxes or multi-select list).
      - Confirm to start training.
+     - A text box where the module write the number of folder processed and the number of total folder to process
+     - A text box where the module write the number of messages processed and the number of total messagges to process in the current processed folder
 2. **Archiving Tab/Window**
    - A tab with:
      - Mailbox selection dropdown.